• Skip to main content

 Instructions

-• Drain any excess water from the super-firm tofu and gently pat it dry using a clean towel or paper towel.
-If you're using firm tofu instead, be sure to press it first to remove excess moisture.
+• Drain any excess water from the super-firm tofu and gently pat it dry with a clean towel or paper towel.
+If using firm tofu instead, press it first to remove extra moisture.

 • Using your hands, crumble the tofu into small, sausage-like pieces.
 Heat a skillet or non-stick pan over high heat and add two tablespoons of oil.
-Once the oil is hot, add the crumbled tofu.
-Cook, stirring occasionally, for about 10 minutes, or until the tofu is golden and crisp in spots.
+Once the oil is hot, add the crumbled tofu and cook, stirring occasionally, for about 10 minutes, until the tofu is golden and crisp in spots.

 • While the tofu cooks, whisk together the soy sauce, water, nutritional yeast, smoked paprika, crushed fennel seeds, Italian seasoning, red chili flakes, garlic powder, and chili powder in a mixing bowl.

-• Pour the sauce over the tofu and continue cooking for another 5 minutes, stirring to coat.
-Turn off the heat and serve warm.
+• Pour the sauce over the tofu and cook for another 5 minutes, stirring to coat evenly.
+Remove from heat, garnish with thyme leaves, and serve warm.

 Notes

-To roughly crush fennel seeds, use a food processor or blender.
+1. To roughly crush fennel seeds, use a food processor, the back of a spoon, or blender.

 Nutrition